jEnbuska/none-dux/README.md

 const { types, any, validatorMiddleware } = shape;
 const { isRequired, strict string, bool } = types;

-const validator = {
+const validator = { ...isRequired.strict  //!!!Use destructed on Objects shape spesification
-  ...isRequired.strict
-  todosByUser: { ...isRequired, // !!! does not work without destructuring
+  todosByUser: { ...isRequired,           // Not null not undefined
     [any]: {                              // byUserIds
       [any]: { ...strict,                 // byTodoIds.  'strict' console errors when values outside of spec are added
-        userId: string.isRequired,    // 'isRequired' console errors when userId is undefined or null or non existing
+        userId: string.isRequired,        // No desctructing
         id: string.isRequired,
         description: string.isRequired,
         done: bool,